elsbrock/tor-node/README.md

 Tor and its dependencies are kept up to date with the help of [Renovate](https://docs.renovatebot.com).
 PRs to update dependencies that pass the build are merged automatically and a new Docker image version is published subsequently.

+> Releases are currently not automated, ie. the `:latest` tag is not updated automatically – if you want to follow `master`, use `:master`.
+Note that `:master` will be updated at least once per week, whereas `:latest` will only be updated every once in a while until automation is in place.

 The Docker image can be automatically updated on the Docker host using [Watchtower](http://containrrr.dev/watchtower/).

 #### About Tor